 I. Organization and Approach

 For most research papers in the social and behavioral sciences, there are two possible ways of organizing the results.
-Both approaches are appropriate in how you report your findings, but choose only one format to use.
+Both approaches are appropriate in how you report your findings, but use only one format.

 In general, the content of your results section should include the following:

 III.
 Problems to Avoid